anitameh/anitameh.github.io/_pages/about.md

 I thrive in the intersection of data, engineering, product and business.
 That involves  wading through ambiguous problem spaces; having deep user-empathy and seeing the beauty in simplicity; and being able to combine components from vastly different fields  to invent new ideas.
 Bayesian methods and U.S. K-12 education have a special spot in my heart.

 I find true joy in reading and [writing](https://anitamehrotra.me/).
-Lately, I've been writing about bridging the gap between business and data science, like  data science operations and facilitating a culture of innovation.
+Lately, I've been fascinated about bridging the gap between business and data science.

 **PREVIOUSLY**